Two Giants Of Expense Management - But Are They Holding Your Business Back?

 Why Businesses Are Moving Away from Legacy and Card-Locked Expense Tools

-The way businesses manage expenses is evolving, and tools like Concur and Expensify are getting left behind.
-Whether it's legacy platforms that take months to implement or card-first tools that force companies into rigid contracts and card usage, finance teams are realizing these systems weren’t built for how modern businesses operate.
+Whether it’s legacy platforms that take months to implement or card-first tools that force companies into rigid contracts and card usage, finance teams are realizing these systems weren’t built for how modern businesses operate.
+Card-first models like Expensify can limit cash flow flexibility by offering charge cards with no rolling credit and tying pricing to card usage.

 In the search for a suitable expense management solution, businesses are left juggling between price hikes, rigid processes, outdated interfaces, and clunky integrations, leaving them frustrated and searching for better alternatives.